-Age-related Hearing Loss (presbyacusis) - Age-relate hearing loss is caused by external factors - in particular, many years of exposure to noise at home or at work.
+Age-relate hearing loss is caused by external factors - in particular, many years of exposure to noise at home or at work.
 This exposure causes damage to the fine sensory hair cells, and thus affects the transmission of signals to the auditory nerves.
-Presbyacusis usually beings between the ages of 55 and 65, affecting the higher frequency ranges, usually in both ears.
+Presbyacusis usually begins between the ages of 55 and 65, affecting the higher frequency ranges, usually in both ears.

 Treatment of presbyacusis using medication is not possible, but properly adjusted hearing aids can help to greatly compensate for hearing loss of this type.

-Blast Trauma - Blast trauma occurs when the effects of a very load noise cause damage to the inner ear.
+Blast trauma occurs when the effects of a very loud noise causes damage to the inner ear.
 This can even happen if harmful noise is only of very brief duration (1 - 3 milliseconds).
-The result is a feeling of that the ears are blocked, a loss of hearing, or tinnitus.
+The result is a feeling that the ears are blocked, a loss of hearing, or tinnitus.

 Hearing usually improves during the hours following the incident.
 However, there can be lasting damage to the hearing.
 Properly adjusted hearing aids can greatly improve the capability to hear well.

 In medicine, the term ototoxicity refers to the harmful effects of substances on the inner ear, especially the sensory cells of the organs of hearing balance, or the corresponding cranial nerves.

 Because it is ultimately the nerve cells that are affected, damage is usually permanent, leading to hearing loss or deafness with balance disorders.
 Properly adjusted hearing aids can be of great help in hearing loss of this type.